-One of the key resolutions of the Hawkamah Declaration was the commitment to establish a regional forum on insolvency reform, the purpose of which is to engage, educate and inform stakeholders about insolvency reform and to serve as a platform for sharing international and regional best practice and experiences.
+One of the key resolutions o the Hawkamah Declaration was the commitment to establish a regional forum on insolvency reform, the purpose of which is to engage, educate and inform stakeholders about insolvency reform and to serve as a platform for sharing international and regional best practice and experiences.

 Founded by Hawkamah, The World Bank Group, INSOL International and OECD (Founding Members) in 2010, the Forum For Insolvency Reform in MENA (the "FIRM") is a Membership organisation organised around periodic meetings that facilitate and deepen the dialogue on Insolvency Reform in the region.
 The FIRM is the only platform dedicated to discuss and debate Insolvency Reforms in MENA.
-The FIRM was officially inaugurated on the occasion of the INSOL International regional conference, at a first regional FIRM roundtable organized by Hawkamah, in association with the, the World Bank Group, OECD and INSOL International on February 24, 2010 in Dubai.
-The meeting brought together officials, policy makers and representatives from UAE, Turkey, Tunisia, Oman, Egypt, Qatar, Saudi Arabia, Lebanon and Jordan.
+The FIRM was officially inaugurated on the occasion of the INSOL International Regional Conference, at a first regional FIRM roundtable organized by Hawkamah, in association with the World Bank Group, OECD and INSOL International on February 24, 2010 in Dubai.
+The meeting brought together officials, policy makers and representatives from the UAE, Turkey, Tunisia, Oman, Egypt, Qatar, Saudi Arabia, Lebanon and Jordan.

 The FIRM Communique was also issue don this occasion laying down the areas of focus for the FIRM which includes holding organizing capacity building programs for the Judiciary (link to the MENA JC events).